tomaskala/website/about.md

 I love hoarding books at a faster pace than I'm able to read them -- science fiction, typically.
 I also like metal music and gaming, though I usually play the same games over and over.
-I'm a big hummus and coffee enthusiast, and am willing to spend absurd amounts of money for them.
+I'm a big hummus and coffee enthusiast, and am willing to spend absurd amounts of money on them.
 Finally, I enjoy seeing overhyped machine learning technologies fail spectacularly.

 # Software preferences